Nathan Jones (wrestler)

-Nathan Jones (born 21 August 1969) is an Australian actor, powerlifting champion, strongman and former professional wrestler.
-He is best known for his time in WWE.
+Nathan Jones (born 21 August 1970) is an Australian actor, strongman, powerlifter, former professional wrestler and mixed martial artist.
+He is best known for his time in World Wrestling Entertainment (WWE) and World Wrestling All-Stars (WWA).

-He held the WWA World Heavyweight Championship once in World Wrestling All-Stars, and aligned himself with The Undertaker in World Wrestling Entertainment on its SmackDown brand.
+A delinquent in his youth who served a prison sentence for armed robbery, Jones began his athletic career as a powerlifter and strongman, representing Australia in the World's Strongest Man competitions of 1995 and 1996.
+He made his acting career that same year in Police Story IV: First Strike (1996), opposite Jackie Chan.
+He began his wrestling career for Australian promotion WWA, followed by a stint in WWE, where he was billed in "The Colossus of Boggo Road" in reference to his criminal convictions.

+Jones retired from wrestling in the late 2000s, and has since focused on acting.
+He portrayed supporting villain Rictus Erectus in Mad Max: Fury Road (2015) and its 2024 prequel Furiosa: A Mad Max Saga.
+He also appeared in films such as Troy (2004), Tom-Yum-Goong (2005), Fearless (2006), Conan the Barbarian (2011), Hobbs & Shaw (2019), and Mortal Kombat (2021), usually playing antagonists.

 Early life

+Jones was born in Gold Coast, Queensland in 1970.

+Legal issues

-Jones was born in Gold Coast, Queensland, Australia.
-Before his career as a wrestler, Jones was sentenced to 16 years in 1987 at the age of 18 to Boggo Road Gaol for eight armed robberies between 1985 and 1987, two of which occurred in Tasmania.
+Before his career as a wrestler, Jones was sentenced to 16 years in 1987 at the age of 17 to Boggo Road Gaol for eight armed robberies between 1985 and 1987, two of which occurred in Tasmania.
 During the robberies, he became one of Australia's most wanted and ended up serving seven years in a maximum-security prison.
-In 1994, Jones was given one-year work release before being discharged at the age of 25.
+In 1994, Jones was given one-year work release before being discharged at the age of 24.
 While in prison, he was introduced to the sport of powerlifting.
 He is also alleged to have begun taking steroids during this time.
 Within a short space of time, he became the National Powerlifting Champion of Australia.